rgilks/royal-game-of-ur-cli/docs/strategies.md

 # AI Strategies in the Royal Game of Ur

-This document provides an overview of the AI strategies implemented in our Royal Game of Ur project.

-## 1. Minimax Algorithm

-The Minimax algorithm is a decision-making algorithm used in two-player turn-based games.
-It works by simulating all possible moves and their outcomes, assuming that both players play optimally.

-### How it works:

-1. The algorithm explores the game tree to a certain depth.
-2. It alternates between maximizing the AI's score and minimizing the opponent's score.
-3. At the maximum depth, it evaluates the game state using a heuristic function.
-4. The best move is chosen based on these evaluations.

-Our implementation includes alpha-beta pruning for improved efficiency.

-For more details, see our [Minimax Algorithm Documentation](./minimax.md).

-## 2. Monte Carlo Tree Search (MCTS)

-Monte Carlo Tree Search is a probabilistic search algorithm that balances exploration and exploitation to find optimal moves.

-### How it works:

-1. Selection: Starting from the root, select successive child nodes down to a leaf node.
-2. Expansion: If the leaf node is not a terminal state, create one or more child nodes.
-3. Simulation: Perform a random playout from the new node(s).
-4. Backpropagation: Use the result of the playout to update information in the nodes on the path from the new node(s) to the root.

-Our implementation uses the UCT (Upper Confidence Bound for Trees) formula for node selection.

-For more details, see our [MCTS Documentation](./mcts.md).

-## 3. Random Strategy

-The Random strategy simply chooses a move at random from all available legal moves.
-While not a strong player, it serves as a baseline for comparing other strategies and can sometimes produce unexpected results.

-## 4. First-in-list Strategy

-This strategy always chooses the first available move from the list of legal moves.
-It's a deterministic strategy that doesn't consider the game state beyond the immediate legal moves.

-## 5. Strategic Strategy

-The Strategic strategy uses a simple heuristic to prioritize moves.
-The priorities are:
+## Introduction

+The Royal Game of Ur implementation features several AI strategies, each with its own strengths and characteristics.
+This document provides an overview of these strategies, their basic principles, and when they might be most effective.

+## Available Strategies

+### 1. Minimax

+**Description**: Minimax is a decision-making algorithm used in two-player turn-based games.
+It works by simulating all possible moves to a certain depth, alternating between maximizing the AI's score and minimizing the opponent's score.

+**Key Features**:
+- Looks ahead several moves
+- Considers both its own opportunities and the opponent's potential responses
+- Uses alpha-beta pruning for improved efficiency

+**Best Used When**: The game state is not too complex, and you want an AI that can plan ahead and play defensively.

+**Customizable Parameters**:
+- `depth`: The number of moves to look ahead.
+Higher values result in stronger play but require more computation time.

+For more details, see the [Minimax Algorithm Documentation](./minimax.md).

+### 2. Monte Carlo Tree Search (MCTS)

+**Description**: MCTS is a probabilistic search algorithm that balances exploration and exploitation to find optimal moves.
+It builds a search tree gradually by simulating random games from the current position.

+**Key Features**:
+- Adapts well to different game situations
+- Does not require an extensive evaluation function
+- Can handle games with high branching factors
+- Parallelizes well for improved performance

+**Best Used When**: The game has a large number of possible moves, or when you want an AI that can adapt to unusual game states.

+**Customizable Parameters**:
+- `iterations`: The number of simulations to run.
+More iterations generally lead to better performance but require more computation time.
+- `exploration`: Controls the balance between exploration and exploitation in the search.
+- `rave`: Affects how quickly the algorithm shifts from using RAVE (Rapid Action Value Estimation) values to using UCT values.

+For more details, see the [Monte Carlo Tree Search (MCTS) Documentation](./mcts.md).

+### 3. Random

+**Description**: The Random strategy simply chooses a move at random from all available legal moves.

+**Key Features**:
+- Very fast
+- Unpredictable
+- Serves as a baseline for comparing other strategies

+**Best Used When**: You want a quick game or are testing the basic functionality of the game engine.

+### 4. First-in-list

+**Description**: This strategy always chooses the first available move from the list of legal moves.

+**Key Features**:
+- Deterministic (always makes the same choice in the same situation)
+- Very fast
+- Serves as a simple baseline strategy

+**Best Used When**: You want a consistent, predictable opponent for testing or learning the game basics.

+### 5. Strategic

+**Description**: The Strategic strategy uses a simple heuristic to prioritize moves based on basic game principles.

+**Key Features**:
+- Faster than Minimax or MCTS
+- Makes "sensible" moves without deep calculation
+- Prioritizes key strategic elements of the game

+**Priorities (in order)**:
 1. Move a piece off the board if possible
 2. Move to the last square on the path
 3. Capture an opponent's piece
 4. Move to a rosette
 5. Move the piece furthest back

-This strategy provides a balance between simplicity and some basic game understanding.
+**Best Used When**: You want an AI that plays a decent game without the computational overhead of more complex strategies.

 ## Comparing Strategies

+The effectiveness of each strategy can vary depending on the specific game situation and the parameters used.
+In general:

+- Minimax and MCTS tend to be the strongest strategies, especially with higher depth/iteration settings.
+- The Strategic strategy provides a good balance of reasonable play and quick decision-making.
+- Random and First-in-list strategies are primarily useful for testing and providing a baseline for comparison.

-We use our simulation mode to compare the performance of different strategies.
-You can run your own comparisons using the `just sim` command.
+You can use the simulation mode to compare the performance of different strategies.
 For example:

 ```
 just sim 1000 minimax mcts true false 0
 ```

-This will run 1000 games pitting the Minimax strategy against the MCTS strategy, with debug output enabled.
+This will run 1000 games pitting the Minimax strategy against the MCTS strategy.

 ## Implementing New Strategies

-To implement a new strategy:
+If you're interested in implementing a new strategy:

 1. Create a new file in the `src/strategy` directory (e.g., `my_strategy.cljc`).
 2. Implement the `select-move` multimethod for your strategy.
 3. Add your strategy to the options in the simulation configuration.

-We welcome contributions of new strategies!
+Remember to consider both the effectiveness and the computational efficiency of your strategy.

+## Conclusion

+The variety of AI strategies available in the Royal Game of Ur provides a range of opponents to play against and learn from.
+Whether you're looking for a quick game, a strong challenge, or something in between, there's a strategy to suit your needs.
+Experiment with different strategies and parameters to find the most enjoyable and educational experience for you!